evainlau/pycao/tutorialManual/discover.rst

 A simple image appeared after the compilation of the python code.

 In practice, choosing the location of the camera, zooming, ... to get the expected view was time consuming.
-Now, once you have modelled an object or a scene, the scene will be displayed after compilation in a window where you can move the camera, the zoom... in an interactive way with buttons.
+This limitation has been tackled introducing two possiblilities for the rendering.
+A fast one using openscad.
+A second visualization is possible throuhg Povray, it is more detailed and more precise, but it is slower.
+In this  detailed rendering, the scene will be displayed after compilation in a window where you can move the camera, the zoom... in an interactive way with buttons.
 It is also possible to visualize standard povray files modelled out of pycao with the